Scott Alderdice

 Scott Alderdice is a Shakespearean director, writer, media producer and acting lecturer currently based at the University of Southern Queensland in Toowoomba, Queensland, Australia.
 He is a graduate of the Victorian College of the Arts and currently the Theatre Co-ordinator for the university's School of Creative Arts.

-Mr Alderdice is also the Director of Creative Events for the USQ Artsworx SiTP Festival Management Team, a position which enables him to direct the University of Southern Queensland's Shakespeare in the Park Festival, held annually since 2004.
-Scott has directed the main productions of Hamlet (2004), Macbeth (2007), Romeo and Juliet (2008) A Midsummer Night’s Dream (2011) and upcoming production Macbeth (2019).
+Mr. Alderdice is also the Director of Creative Events for the USQ Artsworx SiTP Festival Management Team, a position which enables him to direct the University of Southern Queensland's Shakespeare in the Park Festival, held annually since 2004.
+Scott has directed the main productions of Hamlet (2004), Macbeth (2007), Romeo and Juliet (2008), A Midsummer Night's Dream (2011), and an upcoming production Macbeth (2019).

-Among these plays, Mr Alderdice is also the director of production Love and Information (2019).
+Among these plays, Mr. Alderdice is also the director of production Love and Information (2019).